The real and imaginative adventures of Dennis Spielman

 A Rescue Request to Santa was inspired by the following writing prompt: “As captain of the city-sized space shuttle, you get a notification that a ship has just entered your landing bay, but when you go to check, all you find are 9 reindeer attached to a sleigh.”

 I thought this prompt would be a fun way to kick off my December short stories.
-It took me some time to build the world for this spaceship city, but I had fun and I may come back to it for other stories.
-In my mind, I’m placing this story after Who Killed the Toymaker Aboard Starbringer? and The Glimmingdrift was where Detective Psychon was heading to for work.
+It took me some time to build the world for this spaceship city, but I had fun, and I may come back to this space station to tell more stories here.
+In my universe, this story takes place after Who Killed the Toymaker Aboard Starbringer?, as The Glimmingdrift was where Detective Psychon was heading to for work.
+This also places the story at the same time as Script Thief, as the detective is working on his case while Alvas is helping Santa.

-I hope enjoy this fun holiday story.
+I hope you enjoy this fun holiday story.
 Maybe someone will read it to their kids?

 Powered by WordPress & Theme by Anders Norén